0

 camino.jpgCamino

-King's Cross, Monument, Shoreditch
+King's Cross, Monument, Shoreditch and Victoria

 Camino's group of restaurants have a menu that covers Spanish tapas from all over Spain.
-All the classics are here, from jamon croquetas through to calamari, chiorizo, presa Iberica and more.
+All the classics are here, from jamon croquetas through to calamari, chorizo, presa Iberica and more.
 They have pretty large bar spaces too - so it's often easy just to pop in for a drink and a couple of tapas.

 See also: In King's Cross, they have a Spanish Quarter going with the newly-opened Bar Rioja in the same courtyard.